 006 - Population

-Can population policies ever be justified?
+Can population political intervention of population policies ever be sustainable?

 The key terminology will be discussed in the lesson but if you are still unsure then you can click on the links below to find the definitions.

 Activity One - Case Study - Anti-natalist and Pro-natalist Policies - Infographic

 An anti-natalist policy is a government policy to slow down the fertility rate of a country.
 Where as a pro-natalist policy actively encourages people to procreate.
 Some times these are encouraged by incentives and others they are enforced.
 China is the classic example of an anti-natalist policy.
 You will be exploring a policy of your choice but do make sure that you are able to obtain enough data and evidence to strengthen your discussions.

 For this summative task you will be asked to do two different things; the first will be to create an infographic which illustrates the importance of the policy and how much success it has had by presenting various forms of data and the second will be to write an analytical piece about the policy.
 We will first of all go through what an infographic is so that you know what type of research you need to complete (thank you Mr. Allaway for your help with this and for providing the resources).

 Before we even start thinking about creating an infographic we need to understand what one is.